Adityak8340/FlexiBot/README.md

 ![FlexiBot](https://github.com/Adityak8340/FlexiBot/assets/140245948/bc8b44a5-e6cb-42e2-a8b4-3116a6f30c56)

 # FlexiBot 🤖

 Welcome to FlexiBot, your responsive and friendly chatbot!
 FlexiBot can help with questions, provide information, or just chat for fun.
-And it's super quick!
+Additionally, FlexiBot can analyze images.
 Let's begin our conversation!

 ## How to Use

-1. **Ask a Question**: Type your question in the input box provided.
+1. **Ask a Question or Provide Input for Image Analysis**: Type your question in the input box provided or upload an image.
 2. **Customization**: You can customize the chat experience by adjusting system prompts, choosing different models, and setting conversational memory length.
 3. **Typing Speed**: Adjust the typing speed slider to control how quickly FlexiBot responds.